BezaluLLC/IntuneTLSAuth/cline_docs/techContext.md

 # Technical Context

-## Technologies used
+## Technologies Used
-1. Azure Functions for serverless execution.
-2. Python 3.11 for implementing the function logic.
-3. `azure.functions` library for HTTP triggers and responses.
+- **Azure Functions**: For serverless execution of the `verify` function.
+- **Python**: The primary programming language for the project.
+- **Unifi API**: Used to fetch trusted IPs.

-## Development setup
+## Development Setup
-1. Install Azure Functions Core Tools for local development.
+1. Ensure Python and Azure Functions Core Tools are installed.
-2. Use Python 3.11 environment managed by `pyenv`.
-3. Define function routes and logic in `function_app.py`.
+2. Set the `UNIFI_API_TOKEN` environment variable with a valid API token.
-4. Use `local.settings.json` for local configuration.
+3. Use `local.settings.json` for local development configuration.

-## Technical constraints
+## Technical Constraints
-1. The `HttpRequest` object in Azure Functions does not include `remote_addr`.
+- The Unifi API requires a valid API token for authentication.
-2. The system relies on the `X-Forwarded-For` header for IP extraction.
+- The system relies on the `/ea/hosts` endpoint to fetch trusted IPs.
-3. Debugging and logging are critical for monitoring and troubleshooting.